 This distinction is important to make because your mode of sales will have a huge impact on the strategies and tactics you use along the way.

 B2B and B2C salespeople also need specific skill sets.
-For instance, B2B salespeople must have a results-driven approach to sales and communicate with their prospects in a confident, persuasive demeanor.
+For instance, B2B salespeople must have a results-driven approach to sales and communicate with their prospects confidently and persuasively.

 How to Craft Your B2B Sales Strategy (Step by Step)